jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_exceptions.rst

 raise TypeError when year_of_birth is not an integer
 *********************************************************************************

-The problem with using :ref:`except:<how to handle Exceptions>` is that it catches all :ref:`Exceptions<how to test that an Exception is raised>` which means it does not tell anyone that reads the code what the actual :ref:`Exception<how to test that an Exception is raised>` is.
+The problem with using :ref:`except:<how to handle Exceptions>` is that it catches all :ref:`Exceptions<how to test if an Exception is raised>` which means it does not tell anyone that reads the code what the actual :ref:`Exception<how to test if an Exception is raised>` is.

 .. code-block:: python